 NFA – Laws that governs the purchasing and ownership of machine guns, suppressors/silencers, short-barreled rifles (SBRs) and shotguns (SBSs), Any Other Weapons (AOWs), and Destructive Devices (DDs).

 Castle Doctrine (CD) – The laws that regulate the use of force to prevent death, serious bodily injury or forcible crimes.
 These laws especially tend to be significantly different from state to state.

 Miscellaneous (Misc) – Guns And Ammo used some other issues in their scoring, such as state constitutional provisions, state firearm law preemption, purchase/registration requirements, percentage of gun ownership, shooting range protection statues and availability of ranges and access to the shooting sports.

 Best States for Gun Owners Comparison Guide

 Unfortunately Guns and Ammo put the scores on individual pages for each state, which makes it a bit cumbersome to read.
 So we collated all the scores and put it in an easy to read table in order to help you to figure out which states are the best for gun owners.
 Below are the scores out of 10 for the criteria described above.

 Note: Figures obtained from Guns and Ammo 2014

 The Worst States for Gun Owners

-Looking at the scores above, Washington D.C. is the worst state for gun owners!
-The states scores a flat 0 across all the criteria and sparked quite a lot of debate in the comments section of the article.
+Looking at the scores above, Washington D.C. is the NOT one of the best states for gun owners!
+It scores a flat 0 across all the criteria and sparked quite a lot of debate in the comments section of the article.
 However, if we look at the scores from the Brady Campaign from 2013, the state with the most restrictive gun laws is California, followed by Connecticut and New York.
 Looking at the report (you can have a look at it here) the report did not score Washington D.C. as a state as the Guns and Ammo article did.